-If you want some preventive care like an annual physical, but rarely use specialists, medications, emergency rooms or hospitals, a Bronze plan can help you save money on premiums.
+This type of plan covers some preventive care like an annual physical, but out-of-pockets costs may be higher for specialists, medications, emergency rooms or hospitals.
+A Bronze plan offers the lowest premiums.
 Keep in mind that if you do need care, you will pay for it out-of-pocket until you reach your deductible.
-If you are not comfortable with the potential for unexpected costs, a plan with a lower deductible might be worth considering.